 TaosNet and Blanca Telephone Forge Fail-Safe Internet Alliance

-TaosNet in Northern New Mexico and Blanca Telephone Company in Southern Colorado are the only Internet Service Providers (ISP) in their respective service areas providing a hi-speed data network capable of operating in the event of a region-wide telecommunications failure.
+TaosNet in Northern New Mexico and Blanca Telephone Company in Southern Colorado, Internet Service Providers (ISP) in their respective service areas, have forged an alliance to provide a data network capable of operating in the event of a region-wide land based (fiber) telecommunications failure.
 TaosNet’s and Blanca Telephone’s long established reputations for reliability are the strongest in Northern New Mexico and Southern Colorado.

 TaosNet, a locally owned ISP, and Blanca Telephone Company, GoJade.Org, a telephone company and ISP serving the San Luis Valley in Colorado, created an alliance that built a mutually redundant physical path connection to the Internet for broadband data and communication services to the outside world.
 This system is independent of the local telecom infrastructure.

-Currently, all ISPs serving Taos County and the Enchanted Circle of Northern New Mexico receive Internet access transmitted through a single multi-strand fiber cable, provided by the local phone company, to the outside world.
-The same situation also exists in the San Luis Valley in Southern Colorado.
-When either of these telco fiber cable connections fail, TaosNet and Blanca Telephone continue to have full, uninterrupted Internet access for their fixed wireless broadband subscribers, mail servers, web servers, dial-up clients, and routers.
+ISPs serving Taos County and the Enchanted Circle of Northern New Mexico and in the San Luis Valley in Southern Colorado receive their primary Internet access through a single multi-strand fiber cable, provided by the local phone company, to the outside world.
+When either of these telco fiber cable connections fail, TaosNet and Blanca Telephone continue to have full, uninterrupted Internet access for their broadband subscribers, mail servers, web servers, and routers.

-TaosNet and Blanca Telephone’s alliance, ChileRoute.com LLC, has built and maintains a very high capacity licensed wireless link between Taos, NM and Alamosa, CO, independent of the local telecom infrastructure.
-Construction was completed in October, 2009, and has proven its merit during several outages in the San Luis Valley.
+TaosNet and Blanca Telephone’s alliance, ChileRoute.com LLC, has built and maintains a very high capacity licensed wireless link between Taos, NM and Alamosa, CO that is independent of the local telecom infrastructure.
+Construction was completed in October, 2009, upgraded in Fall 2015, and has proven its merit during several outages in Taos and the San Luis Valley.